-Revenue in the OpenEdge segment increased due to the favorable impact from exchange rates.
-Data Connectivity and Integration revenue increased due to an increase in license sales compared to the prior year period.
-Application Development and Deployment revenue increased primarily as a result of higher maintenance and services revenue from Sitefinity.
+Revenue in the OpenEdge segment increased in all periods primarily due to the favorable impact from exchange rate fluctuations and an increase in license and maintenance revenue, partially offset by a decrease in professional services revenue.
+Data Connectivity and Integration revenue decreased in all periods primarily due to the timing of certain renewals by original equipment manufactures ("OEMs").
+Application Development and Deployment revenue increased in all periods primarily as a result of higher maintenance and services revenue from Sitefinity.